aaikedw/fada-import-specs/FADA-import-specs-new.md

 [^1]: The “operational unit” can be referred to as “Group”, “Data source” or “Resource”.
 In this document the term “group” is used to stress the link with taxonomic unit, whereas “resource” is used when discussing the digital representation of such a group (e.g. as an ‘import unit’ and its associated file).

 ## Technical background
 The FADA database is managed in PostgreSQL together with the BioFresh occurrence database.
 The FADA website and the original import scripts were developed in Ruby.
 The BioFresh portal was developed in the Groovy programming language, and the FADA import scripts were re-written in Groovy.
 For the BioFresh database, we developed an import tool for occurrence data in collaboration with an external developer (Sylvain Renaudier).
-In essence, the interface for the FADA import tool will be quite similar to that of the ‘Data Portal Import Tool’ for which I include a number of screenshots in the UI-screenshots folder (1-3).
+In essence, the interface for the FADA import tool will be quite similar to that of the ‘Data Portal Import Tool’.

 ## Envisaged components of the FADA import tool
 1. Excel template data entry and update interface for FADA checklists